Clarence Dickinson: Early life and studies

 He gained the attention and patronage of Mrs. Proctor Smith, a soprano trained in the European tradition.
 She loaned him $3000 for the purposes of advanced study in Europe.
 In 1898 he traveled to western Europe to pursue graduate studies (at the time there were no musical graduate degrees offered in the United States).
 His first studies were with Heinrich Reimann in Berlin, who only took one student per year (except for the year that Dickinson was there; concert pianist Olga Samaroff also studied organ with Reimann).
 He also studied with Otto Singer.
 While in Berlin he was exposed to the musical luminaries of the day, including Felix Weingartner, Arthur Nikisch, Karl Muck, Richard Strauss, Siegfried Ochs, Busoni, and Josef Hoffman.
 He was a guest of the American ambassador to Germany Andrew White.

 After his studies with Reimann completed, in the summer of 1899 he vacationed in Switzerland.
-On this trip he met Helen Adell Snyder (1875-1957) who was on her way to Heidelberg to study for her doctorate.
+On this trip he met Helen Adell Snyder (1875–1957) who was on her way to Heidelberg to study for her doctorate.
 Within 3 days they were engaged.

 In the fall of 1899 he moved to Paris to further his studies.
 He intended to study with Widor, but ended studying with Alexandre Guilmant for two years.
 The first year he also studied composition with Moszkowski, and the second year with Louis Vierne.
-Here he wrote his first organ composition, Berceuse, dedicated to his fiancee Snyder.
+Here he wrote his first organ composition, Berceuse, dedicated to his fiancée Snyder.
 During this time he was organist at the American Cathedral in Paris.